 The site sets no cookies.
 It uses a single browser localStorage entry, certmesa-theme, to remember whether you chose the dark or light theme.
 This value never leaves your device.
 If you clear your browser storage, it disappears.

-No other third-party scripts, trackers, advertising networks, or content delivery networks are used.
+No third-party scripts, trackers, advertising networks, or content delivery networks are used anywhere on the site.

 That is the entirety of what is recorded.
 The counter does not store IP addresses, user agents, referrers, browser fingerprints, country, language, time-of-day, or any other identifier that could be linked back to you.
-It writes to a single JSON file containing aggregate totals only, for example "test_start:ccfa = 42", never per-event rows.
+It writes to a single JSON file containing aggregate totals only, for example "test_start:ccfa = 42" or "exam_complete:ccfa = 17", never per-event rows.
 The aggregate is publicly visible at /stats.

 The purpose of the counter is to let the site operator see which certifications people actually practice for, so that effort goes into building question banks people will use.
 If you would like to opt out, blocking /count.php in your browser or ad blocker prevents the events from being recorded; the site will continue to work normally.